What is Irish dancing?

 Men’s soft shoes (reel shoes) are also made of leather but they are more like jazz shoes.
 However, mens soft shoes have fiberglass heels, like hard shoes that can be used to make different rhythms.

-Competitions in Irish dancing
+Competitions and grade exams in Irish dancing

 An Irish dance competition is referred to as a feis (plural feiseanna).